Uhlan: 19th century

 During the Napoleonic Wars, the Duchy of Warsaw raised uhlan formations.
 Polish lancers serving with the French Army included the Legion of the Vistula and the 1st Polish Light Cavalry Regiment of the Imperial Guard.
 The Imperial Guard lancers were armed with lances, sabres and pistols.
 The lancers of the Polish expeditionary corps, which fought alongside the French in Spain and Germany, spread the popularity of the Polish model of light cavalry.
 After the Battle of Somosierra, Napoleon said that one Polish cavalryman was worth ten French soldiers.
 The chevaux-légers, French light cavalry units from the 16th century till 1815, were remodelled after the uhlans.
 Following the Treaty of Tilsit in 1807, lancer regiments designated as uhlans were reintroduced in the Prussian service.
 Initially, they were only three.
 After the War of the Sixth Coalition, uhlan regiments were formed from Lützow Free Corps, Schill Free Corps, Bremen Volunteers and Hellwig's Streifkorps.

 During and after the Napoleonic Wars, cavalry regiments armed with lances were formed in many states throughout Europe, including the armies of Italy, Spain, Portugal, Sweden and Russia.
 While cavalry carrying this weapon was usually specifically designated as lancers or uhlans, in some instances, the front rank troopers of hussar or dragoon regiments were also armed with lances.

 In one notable action during the Waterloo Campaign as the French lancers advanced out of a defile — created by the bridge over the Dyle and the village of Genappe — although they were stationary as they formed up, they lowered their lances to receive a charge by the sabre wielding British 7th Hussars (light cavalry) who were then unable to press home their charge.
 However, once the lancers advanced in slight disorder (up the valley slope of the Dyle), they were overridden by the British 1st Life Guards (heavy cavalry armed with sabres) who drove them back through Genappe and onto the bridge.

-During the Battle of Albuera, the 1st Vistulan Lancers Regiment in French service virtually annihilated three of four of the British infantry regiments comprising Colborne's 1st Brigade.
+During the Battle of Albuera, the 1st Vistulan Lancers Regiment in French service inflicted heavy casualties on three of four of the British infantry regiments comprising John Colborne's 1st Brigade.
 In 1816, the British Army established its own lancer regiments, converting four light dragoon regiments for the purpose and practically adopting the whole uniform of Napoleon's famous Polish Lancers, including the czapska.